 中医

-zhōng yīA complete theoretical system developed over 2,500 years — its own anatomy, physiology, diagnosis, and pharmacology, all grounded in the same cosmological principles that govern the universe.
+zhōng yī Traditional Chinese Medicine: A Reading PathA complete theoretical system developed over 2,500 years , its own anatomy, physiology, diagnosis, and pharmacology, all grounded in the same cosmological principles that govern the universe.
 This path starts with foundational theory and builds toward practice.

 The System

-中医 zhōngyī (中 = Chinese/central; 医 = medicine) is not a collection of folk remedies — it is a complete theoretical system developed over 2,500 years, with its own anatomy, physiology, pathology, diagnosis, and pharmacology.
-Its foundations are not empirical in the Western sense; they are cosmological: the human body is a microcosm of the universe, governed by the same principles of yin-yang, qi, and the five phases that govern everything else.
+中医 zhōngyī (中 = Chinese/central; 医 = medicine) is a complete theoretical system developed over 2,500 years, with its own anatomy, physiology, pathology, diagnosis, and pharmacology.
+Its foundations are cosmological rather than empirical in the Western sense: the human body is a microcosm of the universe, governed by the same principles of yin-yang, qi, and the five phases that govern everything else.

-Where Western medicine asks "what is broken and how do we fix it?", Chinese medicine asks "where is the flow disrupted, and how do we restore it?"
-The difference is not just methodological but ontological: Western medicine is built on the concept of discrete structures (organs, tissues, cells) that can be isolated and repaired; Chinese medicine is built on the concept of patterns of relationship — qi flowing through meridians that have no anatomical correlate that a Western pathologist would recognise.
+Western medicine asks "what is broken and how do we fix it?"
+Chinese medicine asks "where is the flow disrupted, and how do we restore it?"
+The difference is ontological as well as methodological: Western medicine is built on discrete structures (organs, tissues, cells) that can be isolated and repaired; Chinese medicine is built on patterns of relationship, qi flowing through meridians that have no anatomical correlate a Western pathologist would recognise.

 The canonical texts tell the history of that system: the Huangdi Neijing (黄帝内经, Yellow Emperor's Classic of Internal Medicine, c.
 200 BCE) established the theoretical framework; Zhang Zhongjing's Shanghan Lun (伤寒论, Treatise on Cold Damage, c.
 200 CE) systematised clinical diagnosis; and Li Shizhen's Bencao Gangmu (本草纲目, Compendium of Materia Medica, 1596 CE) catalogued nearly 1,900 medicinal substances.
 Two thousand years of clinical refinement sit between the theory and the practice this path describes.